Everything You Need to Know About NFC Mobile Payments

 Once someone has a digital wallet on their phone, they can load their payment information onto it.
 They will provide their credit card information, including their account number, expiration date and security code.
 The app stores that information securely.
 When they want to make a payment, they can open the app, choose their payment method and wave their phone near the credit card terminal.

-How Do NFC Payments Work?
+How Does an NFC Mobile Payment Work?

-NFC is a type of radio frequency identification (RFID) that lets devices talk to each other when they are within a certain range of each other and when NFC is enabled.
+NFC is a type of radio frequency identification (RFID) that lets devices communicate when they are within a certain range of each other while NFC is enabled.
 Most smartphones let users toggle NFC on and off.
 RFID isn’t new—it’s been used for decades in barcode scanners.
-However, NFC is a newer form of RFID—it’s been in use since the start of the 21st century.
+However, NFC is a newer form of RFID—it’s been in use just since the start of the 21st century.

-When an NFC-enabled mobile device with a digital wallet app installed gets within range of an NFC-enabled credit card terminal, the two devices start talking.
-The smartphone sends encrypted payment data to the terminal, which then sends that data on to the appropriate banks.
+The smartphone sends encrypted payment data to the terminal, which then sends that data to the appropriate banks.
 The banks approve or deny the transaction, the data gets sent back to the terminal and mobile device, and the payment is completed (or declined).

 The entire process takes just a few seconds.
 It’s usually much faster than swiping or inserting a credit card for payment and quicker than handing over cash and waiting for change.